Bojonegoro Regency: History

 After the Dutch took over Java in the 18th and 19th centuries, Bojonegoro and the neighbouring regencies of Tuban and Lamongan were administered under Bojonegoro Residency, with a Dutch Resident in Bojonegoro town.
 The resident acted as an advisor and supervisor to the regents, positions which were held by native Javanese nobility (priyayi).

 During Dutch rule, tobacco and maize were introduced from the Americas, which would later become major commodities in Bojonegoro.

 In 1894, the trans-Java railroad, which linked Batavia and Surabaya and passed through Bojonegoro, was finished, increasing transportation and improving the teak industry.
 Urbanisation also progressed under Dutch rule.

 Since the Indonesian National Revolution, Bojonegoro regency has been administered as part of East Java province, with R.M.T.
 Suryo, the grandson of the former Bojonegoro regent as its first governor.
 In 2008, the Bojonegoro people elected its first directly elected regent, following an amendment in the constitution.
 Suyoto of the National Mandate Party was elected as regent.
 In the 2018 Election, Dr Hj.
 Anna Muawannah (PKB-National Awakening Party) won the election by a majority (30.7%) and was elected as regent.

 Administrative districts

 At the 2010 Census, Bojonegoro Regency was divided into twenty-seven districts (kecamatan), but in 2012 an additional district - Gayam District - was created from parts of the existing Ngasem and Kalitidu Districts.
-These are tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+These are tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 419 rural desa and 11 urban kelurahan - the latter all in Bojonegoro District), and its postal codes.